-- There are several different formulations of testosterone available, and patient preference should determine which is used. - (Primoteston) or testosterone esters (Sustanon), or they may prefer to visit the clinic for long-acting testosterone undecanoate (Reandron). - To access PBS-subsidised testosterone a second opinion is required from an endocrinologist, sexual health physician, or urologist.
+- There are several different formulations of testosterone available, and patient preference should determine which is used. - Some people may wish to learn to self-inject a short-acting preparation such as testosterone enanthate (Primoteston) or testosterone esters (Sustanon), or they may prefer to visit the clinic for long-acting testosterone undecanoate (Reandron). - To access PBS-subsidised testosterone a second opinion is required from an endocrinologist, sexual health physician, or urologist.
 This may be a face to face or telehealth consultation, or GPs may consult with one of these specialists on behalf of their patient, depending on local services available.